J.K. Rowling Shuts Down The ‘Stay In Your Lane’ Argument For Celebrities In Politics

 J.K.
 Rowling, the author of the Harry Potter series, is not in the habit of abstaining from politics on social media.
 As a matter of course, she has been speaking out against policies proposed and enacted by America’s newly inaugurated President Donald Trump.

 Unsurprisingly, social media users who disagree with Rowling’s views sometimes respond by tweeting to her, telling her she should stick to writing books.
-She’s not the only celebrity to get this — ‘stay in your lane’ is a pretty common line addressed to entertainers who speak out on political or social issues.
+She’s not the only celebrity to get this — “stay in your lane” is a pretty common line addressed to entertainers who speak out on political or social issues.

 However, anyone paying attention to J.K.
 Rowling knows she isn’t only political online.
 Her Harry Potter books, for instance, are well-known for their message of inclusiveness and equality.
-(If that sounds odd, think how the heroes of the book handle such matters as enslaved house-elf or the slur ‘mudblood.’)
+(If that sounds odd, think how the heroes of the book handle such matters as enslaved house-elf or the slur “mudblood.”)

 Before Rowling became known as an author, she had her hand in human rights.
 She was, according to Biography Online, working for Amnesty International when the Harry Potter idea struck her.